Forge Festival

 With Young People

 Forge Festival is The Knotted Project’s most exciting and ambitious project to date.
 This annual theatre festival, now in it's 4th year, is co-designed with young people empowers creative young people across Cumbria to tell their story and make a statement through original performances that they co-create with professional artists from The Knotted Project.
+Forge Festival is a free opportunity and open to any young person who wants to take part.

 A Creative Generation, Forge Festival 2025

-Forge Festival, A Creative Generation’ is a unique and inspiring programme of creative activity engaging schools, communities, and early career artists in Cumbria.
+Forge Festival, A Creative Generation is a unique and inspiring programme of creative activity engaging schools, communities, and early career artists in Cumbria.
 Over 2 years, we aim to nurture a creative generation of young people, ready to have their voices heard and create change through the power of theatre.

 What’s to come in 2025?